jasonbayton/11ty/_src/blog/2026/04/android-enterprise-lands-on-android-xr.md

 It's also worth noting the requirement for managed Google Accounts specifically for custom DPC enrolment on XR.
 This may add an additional hurdle for vendors targeting the XR space.

-## No BYOD?!
+## But I want BYOD?!

-Indeed, in the initial support announcement, no BYOD management option is available.
+As above, today unfortunately no work profile management option is available.
 This limits XR to company-owned deployments for now.
 Understandable given the hardware cost and typical use cases, but worth flagging for organisations thinking about shared or take-home XR devices.

 I've been advocating for many more work profiles-per-device for years, so this is not presently a step in the right direction 😅

 ## Where does this leave enterprise XR?

 This is a solid foundation.
-Google hasn't rushed out a half-baked management layer; the fully managed validation is genuinely tailored for XR, with sensible changes.
+Google hasn't rushed out a half-baked management layer; the fully managed validation is genuinely tailored for XR with sensible adaptations.
 The inclusion of dedicated device features as required signals Google understands that most enterprise XR deployments will be purpose-built.

 But it's early days.
 Only one device ships today.
 Work profile isn't available.
 The custom DPC policy is confusing.
 And the XR EMM ecosystem needs time to build out support.